Lucid Dreaming

 Therefore, when you wake up, immediately jot down your dreams in a diary.

-This technique improves dream recollection and helps you discover repeating themes or symbols, making it simpler to detect when you dream in the future.
+This technique improves dream recollection and helps you discover repeating themes or symbols.

 The Wake Back to Bed (WBTB) strategy is waking up after 5-6 hours of sleep, being awake for a brief period of time (10–30 minutes), and then returning to sleep.

-This strategy enhances your odds of entering REM sleep while remaining alert, making it simpler to become conscious.
+This strategy enhances your odds of entering REM sleep while remaining alert.

-Lucid dreaming is a very effective method for personal development, creativity, and self-exploration.
-Understanding how it works and using practical strategies to generate lucidity can help you realize the full potential of your dreams.
+Understanding how it works and using practical strategies to generate lucidity can guide you to realize the full potential of your dreams.

 Add comment